 Twenty First Century and beyond…

 Catholic Charities of Southern Nevada continues to be one of the largest private nonprofit social service providers in the state, offering the most comprehensive range of human services.
-Catholic Charities diverse social service programs are designed to help people from infants to seniors.
-Catholic Charities strives toward attaining the goal of each individual who is seeking help to gain self-sufficiency and independence with dignity.
+2020 brought with it

-In order to promote our mission, Catholic Charities employs more than 230 full and part-time employees and utilizes volunteers whenever possible.
-With their generous gift of time, volunteers enable Catholic Charities to help more people.
-By blending the help of the government and benevolence of the community, Catholic Charities of Southern Nevada will continue vigilant planning and vision
+self-sufficiency with dignity and compassion, regardless of religion.
+In order to carry out our mission, Catholic Charities employs on average 235 full-time and part-time employees and utilizes volunteers.
+With their generous gift of time and talent, volunteers enable Catholic Charities to help even more.
+By blending the support of individual donors, local and federal government and benevolent community partners, Catholic Charities of Southern Nevada will continue

 vigilantly planning and and preparing for the future needs of Southern Nevada as it has done for the past eight decades.